Help Sri Lankan Christians Survive Their Country’s Extreme Crisis

 Young Supun only has one kidney; the other became cancerous and has been removed.
 “My family is very helpless because of my illness,” he says.
-There is no electricity or toilet in their home, and they get water from a neighbour’s house.
+There is no electricity or bathroom in their home, and they get water from a neighbor’s house.
 Every day is a struggle to find enough to eat, let alone the medication that Supun desperately needs.

 Supan, Wima and their families are amongst the 665 Christian families (approximately 4,655 people) who are receiving food relief in the first phase of our project to feed 2,000 of the neediest Christian families in 22 districts of Sri Lanka.

 “At a time like this, the bag of dry food items provided is very valuable to us.
-May God bless your organisation.
+May God bless your organization.
 I pray to God for you,” said Wima.

 Ninety-one of the families also received help towards self-sufficiency, with the gift of chickens and vegetable seed.